Module integer_sequences.generator

 Methods

-def _SequenceGenerator__build_param_matrix(self, givens: Dict[str, Any], requireds: List[str]) ‑> List[Dict[str, int]]
+def _SequenceGenerator__build_param_matrix(self, givens: Dict[str, Any], requireds: List[str]) ‑> List[Dict[str, int]]-

 Builds parameter list for usage in

-.Transforms a dictionary of shape:
+self.generate_log.Transforms a dictionary of shape:

-{ "required_param1" : [1, 2, ..], "required_param2" : [1, 2, 3, 4, ..], "required_param3" : [1, ..], .. }
+{ "required_param1" : [1, 2, ..], "required_param2" : [1, 2, 3, 4, ..], "required_param3" : [1, ..], .. }to our wanted list of shape:

-[ { "required_param1" : 1, "required_param2" : 1, "required_param3" : 1 }, ... { "required_param1" : 3, "required_param2" : 3, "required_param3" : 3 } ]
+[ { "required_param1" : 1, "required_param2" : 1, "required_param3" : 1 }, ... { "required_param1" : 3, "required_param2" : 3, "required_param3" : 3 } ]Parameters

 given: The given dictionary. required : The required items.